kodecocodes/SC_JoshSteele/For Instructor/Contacts-01-MakeShowPick/README.md

 Here, we're grabbing the picked contact (if one was picked), and building a Friend struct out of it.
 Then, if that friend doesn't already exist in the app, it gets appended to the `friendsList`.
 The table view also gets reloaded in case new data was added.

-Finally, don't forget to set the contact pickers' delegate to self.
+Finally, don't forget to set the contact pickers' delegate to self up in `addFriends`.
 Also, we want to make sure we only enable the selection of contacts that have email addresses, so we set a predicate via the contact picker's `predicateForEnablingContact` method.

 ```
     contactPicker.delegate = self
     contactPicker.predicateForEnablingContact = NSPredicate(format: "emailAddresses.@count > 0")
 ```

+If we run this in the simulator, we can press the plus button, pick a contact, and see it appear as a friend in RWConnect.

 #OUTRO